Welcome to Simply-Docs

 Homeworker Risk Assessment

 This Home Working Risk Assessment Form should be used when someone uses their home as a place of work.
-If they are employed, their employer owes the same duty of care to the employee as if he/she were at the employers’ place of work, so a risk assessment is required in order to identify any potential hazards at the premises.
-If an individual is self- employed, they still have a duty of care to anyone who comes to the house on business.
+If they are employed, their employer owes the same duty of care to the employee as if they were at the employer’s place of work, so a risk assessment is required in order to identify any potential hazards at the premises.
+If an individual is self-employed, they still have a duty of care to anyone who comes to the house on business.

 As homes are generally not intended to be workplaces, working from home requires a specific assessment of such things as:

-- Where will the employee set up their desk/workstation so as not to cause excessive interference with family life.
-Do they have a spare bedroom/study or will they work in the lounge or dining room;
+• where the employee will set up their desk or workstation so as not to cause excessive interference with family life, for example whether they have a spare bedroom or study, or will work in the lounge or dining room;

-- The suitability of the home environment to act as meeting place for work visitors/customers etc. Small businesses can probably conduct the risk assessment themselves; however, larger businesses may want to seek the advice of a health and safety expert.
+• the suitability of the home environment to act as a meeting place for work visitors or customers.
+Small businesses can probably conduct the risk assessment themselves; however, larger businesses may want to seek the advice of a health and safety expert.

 Homeworker Risk Assessment is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.